Hyundai-Kia-Connect/kia_uvo/README.md

 I have baked a custom integration for EU Kia Uvo, this will be working for new account types.
-Thanks for your hard work [@wcomartin](https://github.com/wcomartin/kiauvo)
+Thanks for your hard work [@wcomartin](https://github.com/wcomartin/kiauvo).
+This project was mostly inspired by his [home assistant integration](https://github.com/wcomartin/kia_uvo)

 Warning ahead; this is pre-alpha phase, please do not expect something fully functional, I will improve the integration by time.